 In the gallery we limit the number of guests to max. seven simultaneously depending on the event for half an hour or one hour each.
 We ask in advance and hopefully in Decemberr for registration at https://nuudel.digitalcourage.de/WAWhCRvq4unmjDsT

 In the front garden is possible to stay.

-We do not know yet if we will open again in December: For our gallery visits without event you do not need to register.
+We do not know yet if we will reopen December: You do not need to register for our gallery visits without event.
 However, the number of guests is limited to seven.

 The live performance is cancelled due to corona-related travel restrictions.
 We show the video of the performance online here.

 Video 6:04 min.
 SIX FEET welcome in 2020.
 Six feet, or six feet two inches, is a safety measure in these coronavirus times.
 Mark Fisher writes in Capitalist Realism, “The pandemic of mental anguish that plagues our time cannot be adequately understood or cured by viewing it as a private problem suffered by aggrieved individuals.
 Can dealing with such a situation by containing sociality offer us a moment to reflect on it?
 To this day we are divided and governed by decrees that speak of removals and demands that should regulate our daily lives to allow us a timely exit from this crisis.

 Online Workshop “Corona Hygiene and Climate Protection”, Facilitated by Tom Albrecht Nov.
 6, 7 p.m.

 Together, we will work out solutions on how to protect ourselves from the cororona virus during the cold season and save energy in the process.
 With introduction to the topic: basics, viral clouds, risk, masks, ventilation, measuring CO2.
 Here pdf – 13 slides: Corona hygiene and climate protection.

 Online only: We would like to invite you to participate in the lecture with dialogic lifestream.
 Link for your browser can be found here at 18:30.